You’re seeking to feed yourself and your family well.

 Pastured poultry are managed on pasture, either in fixed barns or in housing that is moved frequently, such as “mobile coops.”
 The mobile housing allows the birds access to fresh pasture as needed.
 This guarantees a constant supply of seeds, worms, bugs, and vegetation.
 Poultry also receives feed.
 The best feed is both locally grown and certified organic.
 Organic feed is important because non-organic feed is most likely genetically modified and has been treated with glyphosate.

-Eggs from hens raised outdoors on pasture have from three to six times more vitamin D than eggs from hens raised in confinement.
-Pastured hens are exposed to direct sunlight, which their bodies convert to vitamin D and then pass on to the eggs.
+Eggs from hens raised outdoors on pasture have from three to six times more Vitamin D than eggs from hens raised in confinement.
+Pastured hens are exposed to direct sunlight, which their bodies convert to Vitamin D and then pass on to the eggs…and to us.

 Furthermore, “100% grass fed” ruminants and other pastured animals do not contain traces of added hormones, antibiotics or other drugs.